Briankipkemboi78/alx-backend-python/README.md

 {'str1': <class 'str'>, 'str2': <class 'str'>, 'return': <class 'str'>}
 Repo:

-GitHub repository: alx-backend-python
-Directory: 0x00-python_variable_annotations
-File: 1-concat.py

-2. Basic annotations - floor
+# 2. Basic annotations - floor
 mandatory
 Write a type-annotated function floor which takes a float n as argument and returns the floor of the float.